 Figure 1 provides a visual representation of the interactions between all the users that were tweeting about Squid Game on the release date.
-The network is laid out using Harel-Koren Fast MultiScale (Koren & Harel, 2003) algorithm with the Force-Directed layout option (Venturini et al., 2021), which has been predominantly used in social media network based academic research.
+The network is laid out using Harel-Koren Fast MultiScale (Clauset et al, 2004) algorithm with the force-directed layout option (Venturini et al., 2021), which has been predominantly used in social media network based academic research.
 Each of the Twitter users' groups are highlighted in their own grey rectangle.

 Figure 1.
-Social Network Analysis of 'Squid Game' Source: The authors.
+Social Network Analysis of 'Squid Game'.

 The different shapes in the network reveal insights about opinion leaders and the nature of the conversation and amplification of the topic-based series brand reputation enhancement.
-Based on interaction and engagement patterns (reply, retweet, quote tweet), the network visualization has identified the key user clusters within the network.
+Based on interaction and engagement patterns (reply, retweet and quote tweet), the network visualization has identified the key user clusters within the network.
 The groups are weighed based on their size, and the largest group of the network appears on the bottom right-hand side of the visualization.
-This group has been labelled as 'Group 1' to help with identification.
+This group has been labelled as Group 1 to help with identification.

-Analyzing the distinct characteristics of Group 1, they can be described as an 'isolates' group because the user's tweets contain no mentions to other users.
+Analysing the distinct characteristics of Group 1, they can be described as an 'isolates' group because the user's tweets contain no mentions of other users.
 These users were tweeting only to their followers, mentioning and promoting Squid Game while contributing towards the vast expansion of the programme's reputation through individually structured social networks.
 This group contains a total of 8,143 Twitter users, and the combined follower count is 20,168,045.
-If only 20% of the followers of all users in Group 1 were to see the tweets mentioning Squid Game, this would still result in a combined follower count of 4,033,609.
-In the network overall, there were 13,727 Twitter users with a combined follow count of 853,463,820.
+In the network overall, there were 13,727 Twitter users.
 It is important to understand the combined follower counts because it highlights the potential reach and audience on the day the show was released.

-The remainder of the groups can be characterized as either a broadcast group (Smith et al., 2015) where several users towards the centre are being retweeted and/or a community group (Smith et al., 2015) where users are conversing about the show among themselves.
-We captured detailed thematic characteristics of inter and intragroup topic exchange and conversation, as shown in Table 2.
+The remainder of the groups can be characterized as either a broadcast group (Smith et al., 2015), where several users towards the centre are being retweeted and/or a community group (Smith et al., 2015) where users are conversing about the show among themselves.
+We captured detailed thematic characteristics of inter- and intragroup topic exchange and conversation, as shown in Table 2.
 Twitter users in these different groups were focused on different aspects of the show and were also helping drive further interest and attention by promoting the series to their followers.
-In contrast, several of the smaller clusters, including many of Netflix's own Twitter accounts, appear influential in further amplifying broadcasting messages of the show, such as groups 5, 7, 9, among others.
+In contrast, several of the smaller clusters, including many of Netflix's own Twitter accounts, appear influential in further amplifying broadcasting messages of the show, such as Groups 5, 7 and 9, among others.
 This is a tactic commonly utilized by Netflix and is effective in raising interest.